Butterfly-Effect-Development/ButterflyEffectSite/content/pages/home.md

 ---
-title: 2nd Bothwell Scout Group
+title: Butterfly Effect Development
 blocks:
-  - headline: Welcome to the home of 2nd Bothwell
+  - headline: Welcome to the home of Butterfly Effect Development
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from